WinthropUniversity/ComputingHandbook/servers/lovelace.md

 "Partition" is just fancy SLURM-speak for *queue*, and we only have one queue (`normal`).
 We are told with this output that several of the nodes are offline (`drain`), several are in mixed use -- meaning that some of their resources are being used but not all (`mix`), and some are available for use (`idle`).

 You can see what jobs are running or pending  using the `squeue` command.
 We can get a bit more information from that command with the `-l` switch ("long form").
-For example, the following shows that there are two jobs in the queue.
+For example, the command `squeue -l` shows that there are two jobs in the queue.
 One is running over every node in the cluster, and the other is waiting to run until resources become available.

 ```
 Thu Aug 11 15:41:44 2022